vasylenko/devdosvid.blog/_posts/2020-03-20-devops-team-in-outsource-a-team.md

 - How to keep team members motivated when the work becomes boring and the level of engagement goes down?
 - and much much more

-I wish I could answer all these questions at once, and I wish there were only correct answers. :stuck_out_tongue_winking_eye:
+I wish I could answer all these questions at once, and I wish there were only correct answers.
 But my experience tells me that it is possible to answer them one by one.
 And I hope to share that here someday!